hashicorp/consul/README.md

 ## Security

+### Security Audit

+A third party security audit was performed by Cure53, you can see the full report [here](https://coredns.io/assets/DNS-01-report.pdf).

+### Reporting security vulnerabilities

 If you find a security vulnerability or any security related issues, please DO NOT file a public issue, instead send your report privately to `security@coredns.io`.
 Security reports are greatly appreciated and we will publicly thank you for it.